 Chris Beutler, Former Mayor of Lincoln, Nebraska

 Wind energy is a significant component of our community’s energy diversification efforts.
 As we continue to grow as a city, we will increasingly draw upon clean energy sources to accommodate energy needs.
 As a clean, homegrown resource, wind will play a vital role in powering our future.

-Wind projects contribute $8.5 million in annual state and local tax payments
+Wind and solar project contribute $13.3 million in annual state and local tax payments